 - Popular vs. Scholarly

 The library subscribes to scholarly journals that directly support the university's curriculum.
-It subscribes to popular journals that round-out and enhance what is already there and that represent student and faculty interests.
+It subscribes to popular journals that round out and enhance the existing collection and that represent a variety of student and faculty interests.

 The library does not buy duplicate copies of journals.

 To keep the periodical collection up-to-date, the library conducts a rolling collection review.
-Each title is evaluated at least once a year.
-Usage statistics are kept for all periodical titles.
+The library evaluates each at least once a year.
+The library keeps usage statistics for all periodical titles.